Become a Member Today!

 3. Why should I become a member of ALE?

 Membership means you have a say in all union matters which means you have a say in your workplace.
 This includes electing union leadership and our contract bargaining committee, helping to determine our priorities as a union and within our contract, ratifying our first contract, and more.

 4. Am I automatically a union member?

-No, but we hope all Council Member Aides will decide to join ALE.
-Click here to sign-up, and read on about how to pay your dues.
-Not becoming a member will not affect your terms and conditions of employment, but only members may participate in the internal life of the union.
+No, but we hope all Council Member Aides and Finance Analysts will decide to join ALE.
+Click here to sign-up, and read on for information about how dues are calculated and paid.
+Union membership does not affect your terms and conditions of employment, but only ALE members may participate in the internal life of the union.

 5. What sorts of things might be included in our first contract?

 ALE has extensively surveyed staff to determine what we are fighting for, and our contract bargaining committee is elected by union membership.
 Read ALE's economic demands here, and non-economic demands here.